Small Dog

 Illustration showing undigested food in the gut associated with breath odour as an early sign of imbalance

 Small dog.
-Little margin.
+Tighter margins.

+Not different biology.
+Different constraints.
 Less to work with.
 More riding on it.

 Precision isn't optional.